Have you ever ingested phosphoric acid? Most likely, yes — so what is it?

 So wait — why on earth would you have consumed such a thing?
 Because it’s also commonly added to soda and other processed foods and beverages to give them a more tangy flavor.

 It’s a clear, odorless substance commonly added to colas in particular.
 It makes the flavor more intense and also slows down the growth of bacteria and molds that would otherwise grow rapidly in the sugar-rich beverage.

-You might already know that soda and diet soda have a lot of negative health consequences, but you might not be aware of the common yet extremely health-hazardous ingredient known in the chemical world as H3P04.
-For starters, ingestion of phosphoric acid can cause diarrhea, stomach cramps, nausea and vomiting.
-(1) Let’s look at just how dangerous phosphoric acid is to human health.
+You might already know that soda and diet soda have a lot of negative health consequences, but you might not be aware of the common health-hazardous acid many sodas contain.
+For starters, ingestion of phosphoric acid can cause some really unwanted side effects, including diarrhea, stomach cramps, nausea and vomiting, and that’s not all.